DGTV11/LLM_Agent/README.md

 <a id="1">[1]</a>
 Charles Packer and Sarah Wooders and Kevin Lin and Vivian Fang and Shishir G. Patil and Ion Stoica and Joseph E. Gonzalez.
 (2024).
 MemGPT: Towards LLMs as Operating Systems.

+<a id="2">[2]</a>
+Zach Nussbaum and John X. Morris and Brandon Duderstadt and Andriy Mulyar (2024) Nomic Embed: Training a Reproducible Long Context Text Embedder